Photo courtesy of Paul Zizka/Banff & LakeLouise Tourism

 Rocky Mountain Legacy Trail

-Built to commemorate Parks Canada’s 125th anniversary, this bike path connect Banff to the neighboring town of Canmore.
-The trail follows the Rundle Range down the Bow Valley so scenery is around each bend.
-This paved 22km (13.7miles) trail is one of the few places within the Park where cyclist do not have to share a roadway with vehicles.
-For this reason, it is popular with families, though you will see plenty of spandex-clad cyclists using it as well.
-With an elevation difference of just 75m (245feet) between the two towns, the gradient is gentle and the ride from Banff to Canmore has a downhill trend.
-If riding the uphill portion back doesn’t appeal to you, taking public transit with your bike back to Banff is possible using the Roam Bus.
-Just remember, each bus can only take 8 bikes and it is a popular route.
+Built to commemorate Parks Canada’s 125th anniversary, this bike path connects Banff to the neighboring town of Canmore.
+The trail follows the Rundle Range down the Bow Valley, so scenery appears around each bend.
+This paved 26.8-kilometer (16.6-mile) trail is one of the few places within the park where cyclists do not have to share a roadway with vehicles.
+For this reason, it is popular with families—though you will see plenty of spandex-clad bikers using it as well.
+With an elevation difference of about 90 meters (295 feet) between the two towns, the gradient is gentle (the ride from Banff to Canmore has a downhill trend).
+If riding the mostly uphill portion back doesn’t appeal to you, taking public transit with your bike back to Banff is possible by hopping on a Roam bus.
+Just remember, each bus can only take on six bikes at most—and it is a pretty popular route.